simonlav24/wormsGame/README.md

 - GREEN SHELL - actual Koopa Troopa shell

 # UTILITIES:
+ Utilities can be obtained by utility crates marked with "?".
 - moon gravity - big step for wormanity
 - double damage - twice as fun
 - aim aid - laser sight for guns